-In “Buddha’s Brain”, the authors—a neurologist and a neuro-psychologist—share the latest neuroscience discoveries that explain how our minds work.
-In this Buddha’s Brain summary, we’ll give an overview of the key ideas in the book, including how traditional Buddhist contemplative practices can be used to awaken our minds and create positive change.
-For the full details, examples and tips, do get a copy of the book, or get a detailed overview with our complete book summary bundle.
+In “Buddha’s Brain”, Rick Hanson shares the latest neuroscience discoveries that explain how our minds work.
+In this free Buddha’s Brain summary, you’ll get an overview of the key ideas in the book, including how traditional Buddhist contemplative practices can be used to awaken our minds and create positive change.

 • Every thought and feeling that we have generates mental activity, which flow through our neural circuits, shaping our neural structures in the process.

 • By managing our mental activities, we can change and shape our brain, for greater happiness, love and wisdom.